ClaudioKamoda/Vue-todolist/README.md

 -   Added new element to the list with **_v-on:keyup:enter_**.
 -   Implemented access to the **_local storage_** to keep the data.
+-   Added style to show a line through the completed item.